orxfun/orx-parallel/examples/wasm/tsp/leptos/README.md

 4. When the user starts a search, the UI calls the TypeScript bridge exposed by `app/src/search-runner.ts`.
 5. The bridge creates a module worker and sends the request to `app/src/search-worker.ts`.
 6. The worker calls `init()` for the generated wasm package.
-7. If the request is parallel, the worker calls `init_parallel_runtime(thread_count)` before the first `run_search`.
+7. If the request is parallel, the worker calls `init_wasm_parallel_runtime(thread_count)` before the first `run_search`.
 8. `run_search` executes the Rust computation and returns the result to the worker.
 9. The worker posts the result back to the bridge, which resolves the promise back to the Leptos UI.

 The worker can be short-lived, or it can be kept alive and reused across searches.
-In either case, each worker that runs parallel work must call `init_parallel_runtime` once before its first parallel search.
+In either case, each worker that runs parallel work must call `init_wasm_parallel_runtime` once before its first parallel search.

 ## Important rules for parallel wasm on the web